Piaśnica massacres: The executions

 The most detailed accounts of one of the executions come from witness accounts regarding 11 November, (Polish Independence Day).
 On that day, Germans murdered around 314 Polish and Jewish hostages in Piaśnica.
 According to the testimony of former Gestapo and later, Smersh agent, Hans Kassner (alias Jan Kaszubowski), made in 1952, the executions on that day lasted from early morning until three in the afternoon.
 Men and women were led in fives to the previously dug graves and shot.
 Some of the victims were buried alive.
 One of those killed was Sister Alicja Kotowska, the head of the convent in Wejherowo.
 Witnesses report that as she was being transported from the prison to the execution site, Kotowska huddled and comforted Jewish children who were also being taken to be executed at Piaśnica.
 During the post-war exhumation, Alicja's corpse was not identified but a grave was found containing a rosary of the kind worn by sisters of her order.
 The grave where the rosary was found is now the site of a memorial.
 In 1999 Alicja Kotowska was beatified by Pope John Paul II along with 107 other martyrs.

 The area around the forests where the massacres were taking place was surrounded with police and paramilitary groups in order both to prevent any victims from escaping and also to preclude access to any potential witnesses from the outside.
 Despite these arrangements, the local Polish and Kashubian populace was able to observe the numerous transports going to the forests and could hear the sounds of gunfire.

-The last transports to the site were seen in the spring of 1940 and contained mostly patients from mental hospital from within the Third Reich, in particular from Stettin (Szczecin) and Lauenburg (Lębork).
+The last transports to the site were seen in the spring of 1940 and contained mostly patients from mental hospitals from within the Third Reich, in particular from Stettin (Szczecin) and Lauenburg (Lębork).

-The total number of victims, killed in an area around Piaśnica of about 250 square kilometers is estimated at between twelve and sixteen thousand, including women, children and infants.
+The total number of victims, killed in an area around Piaśnica of about 250 square kilometers, is estimated at between twelve and sixteen thousand, including women, children and infants.